Build a recalibration model to score variant quality for filtering purposes

 int 100 [ [ -∞ ∞ ] ]

-If specified, the variant recalibrator will output the VQSR model fit to the file specified by -modelFile or to stdout
+If specified, the variant recalibrator will output the VQSR model to this file path.

 This GATKReport gives information to describe the VQSR model fit.
 Normalized means for the positive model are concatenated as one table and negative model normalized means as another table.
 Covariances are also concatenated for positive and negative models, respectively.
 Tables of annotation means and standard deviations are provided to help describe the normalization.
 The model fit report can be read in with our R gsalib package.
 Individual model Gaussians can be subset by the value in the "Gaussian" column if desired.